'Tis the Season for Giving.

 All Hail All-Wheel Drive:

-As stability sensors detect wheel spin up front, there an abrupt shift of up to 55% of torque through a JTEK designed multi-clutch e-diff to a rear Ford mechanical differential.
+When stability sensors detect wheel spin up front, a JTEKT hydraulic multi-plate e-diff shifts from 10% to as much as 55% of torque to a rear Ford mechanical open differential.
 Much like the all-wheel drive Volvo S60 .
-Despite an additional 150 pounds of hardware the Fusion Platinum with AWD is slightly less nose heavy.
+Despite an additional 150 pounds of hardware, the Fusion Titanium AWD is slightly less nose heavy.
 Rotation can be induced in a hard corner.
 ABS torque vectoring eliminates front wheel fight.

 The four brake rotors, vented up front, are clamped onto by sliding calipers which exhibit linear pedal feel.
 For ferocious friction, completely defeatable stability control and eliminated pitch, there's always hope for a "SHO".